imperialwicket/Cloud-Prize/Submission.md

 [hubot-asgard](https://github.com/imperialwicket/hubot-asgard)

 Hubot-asgard is a Hubot plugin for viewing status and managing standard Asgard tasks via Hubot.
+It is bundled with asgard-launcher which supports the launch, custom ami generation, security group controls, and terminate capabilities for an Asgard instance using Amazon's [aws-sdk-js](https://github.com/aws/aws-sdk-js).

 I plan to collect announcements at [imperialwicket.com](http://imperialwicket.com/tag/netflix).
 I will keep an updated list of the latest releases here, as well as information regarding related repositories.